lawrencewoodman/techtinkering.com/content/misc/terms.md

 * Violation of the Terms and Conditions may lead to legal proceedings.
 * TechTinkering reserves the right, but shall have no obligation, to investigate your use of the website in order to determine whether a violation of the Terms and Conditions has occurred or to comply with any applicable law, regulation, legal process or governmental request.
-* Your use of the website is subject to your acceptance of and compliance with the entirety of the Terms and Conditions, [Privacy Policy](/privacy/) and [Disclaimer](/disclaimer).
+* Your use of the website is subject to your acceptance of and compliance with the entirety of the Terms and Conditions and the [Privacy Policy](/privacy/).

 ## Linking